Arts and Sciences

 Take the following to 77 - 81 units:

-- The following 38 units must be completed with a Grade of "C" or better or better.
+- The following 38 units must be completed with a Grade of "C" or better.

 - At least 15 of these 38 units must be taken from Northern Arizona University.